newproweb/strapi-plugin-payone-provider/README.md

 ### Capture

 After a successful preauthorization, you must capture the transaction to receive the funds.
 Captures can be:

 - **Full capture**: Capture the entire preauthorized amount
 - **Partial capture**: Capture less than the preauthorized amount

 ### Refund

 Refunds return money to the customer.
 Important notes:

 - Amount must be negative (e.g., -1000 for 10.00 EUR)
 - Requires a valid transaction ID (txid)
 - Requires a sequence number (start with 2, increment for each additional refund on same transaction)

+> Current limitation: Capture and Refund are implemented for Credit Card only.
+Support for PayPal/SEPA/Online Banking will be added in future updates.

 ## 📊 Transaction History